pflin87/droopy/README.md

 Copyright

-Copyright (c) 2015-Present Matt Kirk 2009-11 Wynn Netherland.
+Copyright (c) 2015-Mohd Saeed Khan.
 See LICENSE for details.